wx-chevalier/Awesome-Lists-and-CheatSheets/SoftwareEngineering/AlgoDS/AlgoDS-List.md

 - [2017-Top Algorithms/Data Structures/Concepts every computer science student should know](https://parg.co/Nr6)

+- [2019-Think in Math.
+Write in Code.](https://justinmeiners.github.io/think-in-math/): Programming languages are implementation tools, not thinking tools.
+They are strict formal languages invented to instruct machines in a human-friendly way.
+In contrast, thoughts are best expressed through a medium which is free and flexible.

 ## Visually

 - [VisuAlgo](https://parg.co/ddd): visualising data structures and algorithms through animation